a collection of notes on areas of personal interest

 But, before I go further, I’d like to make a brief note on colour blindness which should, perhaps, have come earlier in these notes.
 The reason I’m referring to it here is because I know it’s a problem in the region, but not the extent.
 There is certainly a significant incidence of cataracts, but it is proper that designers take note of colour blindness wherever they are working.

 Colour blindness affects many people.
-The percentages vary slightly according to source but eight per cent of Caucasian males and less than one per cent of females are colour blind to some extent.
+The percentages vary slightly according to a number of factors, but eight per cent of Caucasian males and less than one per cent of females are colour blind to some extent.
+The highest disability occurs with those being unable to distinguish between red and green.

 Within the retina of the eye there are a collection of rods and cones which read the light falling on them.
 Rods outnumber cones in the proportion 10:1 except for the centre of the retina which is packed with cones.
 These are responsible for reading the colours red, green and blue, giving us our perception of colour; rods read only the amount of light.